BlacketPS/Blacket/README.md

    </br>

 3. Setup the database:
-   * Visit the IP of the server your Blacket instance is running on, and go through the setup process.
+   * Visit the IP of the server your Blacket instance is running on and go through the setup process.

 <p align="right">(<a href="#top">back to top</a>)</p>